-Hiking shoes are one of the best pieces of gear you can bring on any hike.
+Whether you’re on high and dry alpine trails or wet, muddy paths, your hiking shoes are the piece of gear that matters most on any hike.
 They provide more support and durability than regular runners.
-We extensively reviewed the nine best hiking shoes on the market and will present them here in this review.
+We extensively reviewed the nine best hiking shoes on the market and present them here.

-In terms of waterproofing, grip, traction, and lightweight function, we found the Arcteryx Aerios FL Mid GTX Hiking Shoes to be the best all-around.
+In terms of waterproofing, grip, traction, and lightweight function, we found the Vasque Breeze LT LOW NTX Lightweight Waterproof Hiking Shoes to be the best all-around.
 Read on to find the best hiking shoes for every outdoor occasion.

 The Top Hiking Shoes Reviewed